k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Step 2 - Populate trnRefList Translation

 The list of Reference tables available for TDM tasks is populated in the [trnRefList](04_fabric_tdm_library.md#trnreflist) translation object.
-Populate trnRefList with the list of available Reference tables for each LU.
+Populate the **trnRefList** with the list of available Reference tables for each LU.
 The following settings should be populated for each record:

 - **lu_name** - populated by the LU name to enable a selection of the related Reference table in a TDM task based on the task's LUs.